ruizhang-ai/EA_for_KG/code/README.md

      <pre><code>python experiment_3.py --seed [Seed Ratio] --dataset [Dataset Folder]
      for example:
      <b>python experiment_3.py --seed 30 --dataset DY-NB</b></code></pre>
-6. To run `Experiment 4` in the paper, follow the command for each technique.
+6. To run `Experiment 4` in the paper, use the command for each technique provided by their respective instructions following the URLs given above.
    <pre><code>[Below is the sample of running GCN-Align over our dataset]
    <b>python train_kba.py --lang converted_data --seed 4500</b></code></pre>